hax0sen/setup-vagrant-vm/README.md

 # Setup your vagrant env

-This repository will guide you how to setup vagrant VM with some customize options, like add your own playbooks or galaxy playbooks.
+This repository will guide you how to setup vagrant VM with some customize options, for example add your own playbooks or galaxy playbooks.

 defaults will setup:
+setup almalinux VM
-your own user with pub key
+with your own user + pub key
-install docker from galaxy role run ansible hardening role
+prepare env with ansible hardening role install ansible galaxy docker role

 # Prerequisites